Dan Hsu

 Dan "Shoe" Hsu (born 1971) is the former editorial director of the 1UP Network, as well as former editor-in-chief of the video game magazine Electronic Gaming Monthly, a position he held from 2001 to 2008.
 Hsu attended the University of Michigan.
 His nickname, "Shoe", refers to the pronunciation of his surname.

 Hsu first joined EGM's magazine staff in 1996.
 Including a year-long absence in 2000 to work at website Gamers.com, Hsu spent 12 years working for EGM before announcing his April 25, 2008 departure from the 1UP Network.
 Immediately after leaving 1UP, Hsu started a personal blog with former EGM Senior Editor Crispin Boyer called Sore Thumbs Blog.
 This blog is no longer active.

 Hsu co-founded Bitmob (and parent company Bitmob Media, Inc.) with Demian Linn, the former executive producer of GameVideos.com and The 1UP Show.
 Bitmob.com soft-launched in May 2009.

 On December 1, 2009 it was announced via press release that Hsu would be returning to Electronic Gaming Monthly as part of its relaunch, along with Demian Linn.

 VentureBeat acquired Bitmob on February 1, 2012.
-Since then, Bitmob has been incorporated into VentureBeat's gaming site, GamesBeat, where Hsu served as the editor-in-chief until October 2014, where he announced he was leaving gaming media permanently.
+Since then, Bitmob has been incorporated into VentureBeats gaming site, GamesBeat, where Hsu served as the editor-in-chief until October 2014, where he announced he was leaving gaming media permanently.
 He's still in the gaming business, currently working at Blizzard Entertainment as Senior Director of Content Programming.